-The police said they had called in backup from the cities of Malmo and Gothenburg.
-Prime Minister Fredrik Reinfeldt held an emergency meeting on Friday to discuss the crisis.
+The police said they were calling in extra backup from the cities of Malmo and Gothenburg.

 The spree of destruction has seen masked youths vandalise schools, libraries and police stations, setting cars alight and hurling stones at police and firefighters.

-It was sparked by the fatal police shooting earlier this month of a 69-year man, reported by local media to be a Portuguese immigrant and suspected of wielding a large knife, in the Stockholm suburb of Husby.
+It was sparked by the fatal police shooting earlier this month of a 69-year man, reported by local media to be a Portuguese immigrant and suspected of wielding a large knife, in a Stockholm suburb called Husby.

-But the violence - with more than 100 cars set ablaze this week - has shocked a nation that has long taken pride in its generous social safety net.
+Though far from the scale of riots in London or Paris in recent years, the violence has shocked a nation which has long taken pride in its generous social safety net.

-Some seven years of centre-right rule, however, have chipped away at benefits, while some communities have struggled to cope with the heavy wave of immigration they are seeing from Syria and other war-torn countries.
+Some seven years of centre-right rule, however, have chipped away at benefits, while some communities have struggled to cope with the heavy wave of immigration they are seeing from war-torn countries like Syria.

-Youth unemployment is especially high in neighborhoods such as the ones where the riots have taken place, home to asylum seekers from Iraq to Somalia, Afghanistan and Latin America.
+Youth unemployment is especially high in immigrant neighborhoods like the ones where the riots have taken place.

-Kicki Haak, head of the small Montessori school that was set alight in Kista on Thursday night, said she did not know if it would be able to reopen.
-The 94 students will move into improvised classrooms in nearby office buildings on Monday.
+Kicki Haak, head of the small Montessori school that was set alight in Kista, said she did not know if it would be able to reopen.
+The 94 students will move into improvised classrooms in nearby office buildings from Monday.